sharvarii-17/Games/README.md

 3. Players take turns entering a number between 0 and 8 to place their marker on the board:
 4. The first player to get three of their markers in a row (vertically, horizontally, or diagonally) wins the game.
 5. If all nine squares are filled and no player has three in a row, the game is a draw.

-### Prerequisites
-Make sure you have Python installed on your system.
-You can download Python from [python.org](https://www.python.org/).